Well-being contributing factors: Addiction

 Arguably, some people pursue ineffective shortcuts to feeling good.
 These shortcuts create positive feelings, but are problematic, in part because of the lack of effort involved.
 Some examples of these shortcuts include shopping, drugs, chocolate, loveless sex, and TV.
 These are problematic pursuits because all of these examples have the ability to become addictive.
 When happiness comes to us so easily, it comes with a price we may not realize.
 This price comes when taking these shortcuts is the only way to become happy, otherwise viewed as an addiction.
 A review by Amy Krentzman on the Application of Positive Psychology to Substance Use, Addiction, and Recovery Research, identified, in the field of positive psychology, three domains that allow an individual to thrive and contribute to society.

 One of these, A Pleasant Life, involves good feelings about the past, present, and future.
 To tie this with addiction, they chose an example of alcoholism.
 Research on positive affect and alcohol showed a majority of the population associates drinking with pleasure.
 The pleasure one feels from alcohol is known as somatic pleasure, which is immediate but a short lived sensory delight.
 The researchers wanted to make clear pleasure alone does not amount to a life well lived; there is more to life than pleasure.
 Secondly, the Engaged Life is associated with positive traits such as strength of character.
 A few examples of character strength according to Character Strength and Virtues: A Handbook and Classification by Seligman and Peterson (2004) are bravery, integrity, citizenship, humility, prudence, gratitude, and hope, all of which are shown in the rise to recovery.
-To descend into an addiction shows a lack of character strength; however, rising to recovery shows the reinstatement of character strengths, including the examples mentioned above.
 Thirdly, the Meaningful Life is service and membership to positive organizations.
 Examples of positive organizations include family, workplace, social groups, and society in general.
 Membership of these groups fosters positive affect, while also promoting character strengths, which as seen in the Engaged Life, can aid in beating addiction.